thatmose/WellLogView/README.md

 ## Tools

-Sinatra, Bootstrap, Plotly.js
+Sinatra, Bootstrap and Plotly.js.
 No database was used (The las_reader gem was used to parse the LAS files and the files discarded afterwards).

 # Demo

-A demo of the application can be found [here](https://welllogviewer.herokuapp.com/) Sample URLs (Obtained from Alaska Oil and Gas Conservation Commission) you can use are listed below :
+A demo of the application can be found [here](https://welllogviewer.herokuapp.com/).
+Sample URLs (Obtained from Alaska Oil and Gas Conservation Commission) you can use are listed below :
 * http://aogweb.state.ak.us/DigLog/CookInlet/50283200020000.LAS
 * http://aogweb.state.ak.us/DigLog/CookInlet/50133204190000.LAS